mrTimofey/vue-ssr-starter/README.md

 * Webpack 2
 * Buble
-* Vue 2 with SSR, Vuex and Vue-loader
+* Vue 2 with SSR, Vuex and vue-loader
 * Stylus with kouto-swiss
 * Axios
 * Pug